Network Codes for Real-Time Applications: Maximum Cliques in Random IDNC Graphs

 \begin{IEEEproof} Intuitively, this follows from the above result that the size of the maximum clique that touches $j$ columns heavily concentrates around $n f(j)$.
-In detail, for any constant $j'$ such that $f(j') < f(j^*)$.
-Let $c > \text{max}(j', j^*)+1$.
-Theorem \ref{thm:boundXj} implies that with high probability, the size of the maximum clique that touches any $j'$ column is at most
+In detail, for any constant $j'$ such that $f(j') < f(j^*)$, let $c > \text{max}(j', j^*)+1$.
+Theorem \ref{thm:boundXj} implies that w.h.p., the size of the maximum clique that touches any $j'$ column is at most

 and the size of the maximum clique that touches any $j^*$ column is at least

 For a large enough $n$, it is clear that $k' < k''$. \end{IEEEproof}